Nucleic Acids and Proteins

 Data Analysis

-The data from nucleic acid and protein experiments can be analyzed using a variety of statistical and computational methods.
-These methods can help to identify trends and patterns in the data, and to draw conclusions about the biological processes being studied.
+Data from nucleic acid and protein experiments are analyzed using various statistical and computational methods.
+These methods help identify trends and patterns in the data and draw conclusions about the biological processes being studied.
+Examples include sequence alignment, phylogenetic analysis, and structural modeling.

 Applications

-The study of nucleic acids and proteins has led to a number of important applications, including:
+The study of nucleic acids and proteins has led to significant applications:

 - The development of DNA-based technologies, such as DNA fingerprinting and genetic engineering